rachel-s123/bmw_touring_segment_q1/templates/market_overview_template.md

   In-depth analysis of market dynamics, consumer behavior, and competitive landscape specific to each market.

 - **Competitor Analysis**
-  Comprehensive evaluation of competitor positioning, market share, and strategic implications for [Brand]'s electric motorcycle portfolio.
+  Comprehensive evaluation of competitor positioning, market share, and strategic implications for [Brand]'s [Segment] motorcycle portfolio.

 ## Methodology